wave2future/dUsefulStuff/ReadMe.markdown

 1. Download the latest dmg file.
 This contains compiled versions of the library for the devices (IiPhone and iPad) and simulator, in both debug and release versions.
 1. Create a group within Frameworks in your XCode project.
 1. Drag and drop one of the four libraries into the group:

 	 /Releases/libdUsefulStuff-device.a
     /Releases/libdUsefulStuff-simulator.a
     /Debug/libdUsefulStuff-device.a
     /Debug/libdUsefulStuff-simulator.a

     Don't forget to link not copy this.
 1. Select all the .h header files and drag them into the group as well.

+# The library

 ## DCCommons.h